 Can I Avoid a Criminal Conviction on a drug charge at Lollapalooza?

 Yes.
 If you are charged with possession of a small amount of drugs, whether it is cocaine, LSD, ecstasy, or mushrooms – there are a number of deals we can fight for to avoid a permanent conviction for drug possession appearing on your record.
-We have negotiated deals including second chance probation, and drug school that keep your record clean after completion of some type of program.
+We have negotiated deals including second chance probation, and drug school that will keep your record clean after completion of some type of program.

 If you are charged with the more serious offense of drug distribution, it is a little more complicated.